Serving Auto Accident Victims in Illinois & Missouri

 Impact injuries are those resulting when a body part hits a car part—such as the knee striking the dashboard.
 Penetrating injuries are cuts and abrasions caused by shattering glass or loose objects which fly through the air at the time of impact.
-A whiplash injury is most likely to occur when a person is struck from the rear, while more serious head, chest and spinal cord injuries can occur in high-speed, side-collision or head-on collision.
+A whiplash injury is most likely to occur when a person is struck from the rear, while the more serious head, chest, and spinal cord injuries can occur in high-speed, side-collision, or head-on collision.

 Dealing with Insurance Following a Car Accident

 Insurance companies are well-known for being difficult to deal with following a car accident.
 After all, despite the warm, fuzzy car insurance commercials we commonly see, the goal of insurance companies is to pay out as little as possible, thereby increasing their annual financial bottom line.
 While the right decision you can make following your St. Louis car accident, is to contact an experienced Finney Injury Law car accident attorney, in the interim, it is important that you do not give your insurance company a recorded statement (these statements are often used later to minimize your recovery), and that you not accept the first offer from the insurance company.

 Often insurance companies will offer a low settlement amount very soon after the accident, and just as often, victims of a car accident accept this offer, thinking they will not get a better one.
 Unfortunately, the injuries from the accident turn out to be considerably worse than initially thought, leaving the victim to pay medical expenses related to the accident out of their own pocket.
 A knowledgeable Finney Injury Law car accident attorney will ensure this does not happen to you.